 If you are looking into Montessori preschools in Singapore for your tot and have a million questions about what the Montessori method entails, we’ve got your back!
-Wondering whether a Montessori education in Singapore offers mixed-age classes and which kindergartens adhere to Montessori principles?
+Wondering whether a Montessori education in Singapore offers mixed-age classes and which kindergartens adhere to its principles?
 We’ve found the answers you need and have even shortlisted several Montessori preschools in Singapore to get you started.
-Keep scrolling to learn more about Montessori education in Singapore.

 Jump to: